Kravchenko Breeder Lynda Nelson

 14. I read on another web site that lighter colors were better with persons with allergies.

+That statement and others like number 12 are part of the misinformation highway.
 Please visit the testimonial page and click on numbers 2, 6 and 12.
-Ernie's first two Siberians were males that were blue and blue tabby.
-Jerri's Male is Black thus debunking Myth number 12 and 13.
+Ernie's first two Siberians Males were dark blue and blue tabby.
+Jerri's Male Siberian is Black thus debunking Myth number 13.

 15. How can I meet other Siberian pet owners that have allergies?

-Please join our friendly chat group http://groups.yahoo.com/group/asiberianmessageboard knowledgeable breeders and pet owners, that have allergies to *regular* cats, make up the membership.
+Please join our friendly chat group Click Here to Join knowledgeable breeders and pet owners, that have allergies to *regular* cats, make up the membership.
 Collectively there is a wealth of information to be had just for the asking.
 How cool is that?

 16. I bought a Siberian from another breeder and I am dissatisfied.
 What can I do?

-I cannot help much except to direct you to a List for Siberian complaints http://groups.yahoo.com/group/Siberian_complaints/
+I cannot help much except to direct you to a List for Bad Catteries

 Kravchenko Siberians